Origin Story #3: Part 1

 She nods, trying to clear her throat.
 “I was with two others like me in the back of our getaway van.
-Mimic, the girl, could shift into any person she got a good look at, and the new kid we called Mercury, a boy, that was with us had the ability to manipulate metal.
-I was close to getting out of their *** and almost out of trouble for good.
+Mimic, a girl, could shift into any person she got a good look at, and the new kid with us we called Mercury, a boy, had the ability to manipulate metal.
+I was close to getting out of their situation and almost out of trouble for good.
 This was supposed to be my last play.
 They told me that the site was a money laundering situation, that we were technically doing the right thing.
 A take from the rich, give to the poor sort of thing.
 There weren’t supposed to be any civilians involved.
 No one was going to get hurt.
 We get in, we get out.”

 She stops for a moment, closing her eyes and opening them again.

-“But when I stepped out of the back of the van, some one shoves a contraband gun in my hand and that’s when I see the bank.
+“But when I stepped out of the back of the van, someone shoves a contraband gun in my hand and that’s when I see the bank.
 It was broad daylight in the middle of the city, swarming with civilians.
-I freaked out, made a run for it, thought I’d try to lay low for a while.
+I freaked out, made a run for it.
+Thought I’d try to lay low for a while.
 But then the cops bust my apartment, find $500,000 worth of stashed cash with serial numbers matching the stolen bills.
 They take me in and the interrogator shows me a surveillance video from inside the bank that shows me robbing it from start to finish even though I never set foot inside.
-Mimic and I worked together for a long time, she could shift into me without lifting a finger.
-After I bailed she likely didn’t want to leave it up to chance.”
+Mimic, she’s in too deep with those guys now, she doesn’t have any options left.
+She and I worked together for a long time, she could shift into me without lifting a finger.
+After I bailed she likely didn’t want to leave anything up to chance.”

 After she finishes, I try to re-absorb the information and process it.
 I think about what Dad might have thought, what sticks out?
 What doesn’t quite fit?
 I think about it and finally a thought hits me.